offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    Part of this may have to do with the assumption that the closest two nodes in the distance matrix are neighbors in the ultrametric tree.

- * `{bm} neighbouring leaf algorithm` - An algorithm that identifies a pair of neighbouring leaf nodes in the unique simple tree for some additive distance matrix, without having that unique simple tree provided.
+ * `{bm} neighbouring leaf detection` - An algorithm that identifies a pair of neighbouring leaf nodes in the unique simple tree for some additive distance matrix, without having that unique simple tree provided.

    The algorithm essentially boils down to edge counting.
 Consider the following example simple tree...